Matthew-J-Spencer/Ultimate-2D-Controller/README.md

 ### Leave a ⭐ if you found it helpful!

 #### User guide:<br>
-1. Create a layer for your ground and assign it to your ground and other obstacles.
-Set the 'Ground Layer' on the controller and animator scripts.<br>
+1. Set the player layer in the Player Controller asset located at Tarodev 2D Controller/Stat Presets/Player Controller <br>
-2. Set your controllers bounding box to match your character. <br>
+2. That's it!
+Check the demo scene if you're stuck :)